 Protect Your Car

 In the winter, safely driving can be tough because weather-related damage also occurs during the coldest months.
 Far too often, after damage happens without the proper coverage, people are caught unprepared.
 If you have found yourself in an accident caused by slippery roads, auto insurance will help make the case less of a hassle.
-Experts from State Farm believe that insurance plans will guarantee that you do not have to use your repair funds.
+Experts believe that insurance plans will guarantee that you do not have to use your repair funds.
 And in certain situations, when the car is being fixed, a policy may also include paying for a car rental.
 During the winter season, you have plenty of options for coverage when it comes to auto insurance – including comprehensive cover, collision cover, and roadside assistance.

 Consider Snow Tires